Sfjck/Phys395/Assignment5/Readme.md

 Assignment 5
-Use the following command:
-bash runme.sh

-Problem 1:
+Ensure the following empty folders exist in the directory.
+They should be part of the archive already.
+Q1Out/
+Q2Out/
+Q3Out/
+Q4Out/
+Q5Out/
-Ensure the empty folder "Q1Out" exists in the directory, or the code will crash.
+They are used to store the (many) output files from integration, and must be present or the code will crash.

-See outplot plot in "prob1.pdf":
-Psi_- is the odd component
-Psi_+ is the even component
+Then use the following command: bash runme.sh

+For outputs, look at the following files: output.txt prob1.pdf prob2.pdf prob3.pdf
+prob4.pdf
+prob5.pdf